lara-martin/NLP-class/homeworks/hw1.md

 * Searching for basic information about NLP tasks.
 * Exploring a dataset.
 * Coming up with appropriate tasks for an application & providing your reasoning behind it.
-* Determining appropriate inputs and outputs for the tasks.
+* Determining appropriate inputs and outputs for tasks.
 * Creating a system diagram.